Skip to Content

-To obtain exam assistance students need to complete the Additional assistance in examinations form (138 KB) and return it to Assessment Services no later than 9 weeks before the start of the relevant examination round.
+To obtain exam assistance you need to complete the Additional assistance in examinations form (138 KB) .
+You need to return it to Assessment Services no later than 9 weeks before the start of the relevant examination round.

-The information above is only intended as a brief introduction to some of the supports available to distance students at Massey University.
+The information above is only intended as a brief introduction to some of the supports available to distance students.

-Please contact Disability Services directly to discuss supports that might be useful and to your specific circumstances, or you could complete a registration form and we will contact you.
+Please contact us directly to discuss supports that might be useful and to your specific circumstances, or you could complete a registration form and we will contact you.

 Page authorised by Director, Student Administration